-Thanks to the visionary founders of Point Reyes Bird Observatory in 1965, we are now able to address the significant challenges of our time.
+Thanks to the visionary founders of our organization in 1965 (then Point Reyes Bird Observatory), we now have the long term data sets, honed methods, and deeply rooted culture of collaboration to address the significant challenges of our time.
 We are leaders in developing climate-smart conservation science approaches to address severe drought, rising and more acidic seas, increasingly extreme weather events, and accelerating habitat degradation and loss.
 We are spearheading nature-based solutions to these and other threats to wildlife and our communities.

 From writing the book on bird monitoring and using birds as indicators of ecosystem health, to protecting birds, sharks, whales and ocean food webs, pioneering climate-smart habitat restoration, and innovating on-line conservation tools, Point Blue has been at the forefront of protecting nature for half a century.
 In 2017, we were honored to be recognized as an official Observer Organization to the UN’s global body addressing climate change, the United Nations Framework Convention on Climate Change.